Unmarried Partner Visa UK: Apply From the USA

 The initial 30 or 33 months of the visa’s duration is not enough to meet this requirement and make you eligible to apply for Indefinite Leave to Remain.
 Fortunately, however, you can get a visa extension of additional 30 months.

-Can the US citizens extend the Unmarried Partner Visa?
+Can the US citizens extend the Unmarried Partner Visa in UK?

-US citizens are allowed to extend their Unmarried Partner Visa when the first one is about to expire.
+US citizens are allowed to extend their Unmarried Partner Visa in UK when the first one is about to expire.

 Once the initial visa period comes to an end and you wish to stay in the UK for longer, you will need to apply to UK Visas and Immigration to extend your stay.
 The failure to do that will mean that you will no longer have the right to live and remain in the UK.